Kruger House (Truckee, California)

 The Kruger House (or C.B.
 White House) is a historic building located at 10292 Donner Pass Road, in Truckee, Nevada County, northern California.

 The mansion was built in 1873–1874 by W. H. Kruger, who was then a partner in the Truckee Lumber Company.
-It was originally designed as a single family residence, in the Queen Anne Eastlake Victorian style.
+It was originally designed as a single-family residence, in the Queen Anne Eastlake Victorian style.
 It served as a hotel in the early 20th century.

 The restored building currently houses a restaurant and specialty store, in the Brickelltown neighborhood west of downtown Truckee.
 In 1982 it was registered with the California Office of Historic Preservation, and added to the National Register of Historic Places.

 History

 Kruger family

-The mansion was built by William Henry Kruger for his wife and eventual six children.
+The mansion was built by William Henry Kruger for his wife and eventually six children.
 It is reported that Mr. Kruger 'imported' fourteen Austrian craftsmen for the project.
-Henry Kruger was born in Germany April 9, 1830, and came to America in 1852.
-While engaged in mining, mercantile pursuits and the sawmill business, he lived in Grass Valley, Dutch Flat, and finally Truckee, where he became half-owner of the very large and successful Truckee Lumber Company with E. J. Brickell (the namesake of that part of town).
-His partnership with Mr. Brickell involved one of the most efficient and progressive mills in the area, in addition to a supply house offering the latest and best materials available for construction, decorating and furnishing for the most discriminating customers.
+Henry Kruger was born in Germany on April 9, 1830, and came to America in 1852.
+While engaged in mining, mercantile pursuits, and the sawmill business, he lived in Grass Valley, Dutch Flat, and finally, Truckee, where he became half-owner of the very large and successful Truckee Lumber Company with E. J. Brickell (the namesake of that part of town).
+His partnership with Mr. Brickell involved one of the most efficient and progressive mills in the area, in addition to a supply house offering the latest and best materials available for construction, decorating, and furnishing for the most discriminating customers.

 Henry Kruger died June 27, 1891, leaving his fortune, which by then had grown to an estimated million 1891 dollars, to his wife and children.
-Mary Adella Richardson Kruger lived until the age of 93, dying November 3, 1940.
-Nearly all of Kruger's surviving grand, great-grand and great-great-grandchildren are living in California today.
+Mary Adella Richardson Kruger lived until the age of 93, dying on November 3, 1940.
+Nearly all of Kruger's surviving grand, great-grand, and great-great-grandchildren are living in California today.